bacnguyencong/CytoDMLMJ/README.md

 ## Structure:
 * Examples and code to reproduce the results can be found in the directory [experiments](https://github.com/bacnguyencong/CytoDMLMJ/tree/master/experiments), per application and dataset (four different directories in total).
 * Figures of the manuscript can be found in [figs](https://github.com/bacnguyencong/CytoDMLMJ/tree/master/figs).
-* Original code to run `DMLMJ` can be found as well in the directory [algorithms/DMLMJ](https://github.com/bacnguyencong/CytoDMLMJ/tree/master/algorithms/DMLMJ).
+* Original codes to run `DMLMJ` can be found as well in the directory [algorithms/DMLMJ](https://github.com/bacnguyencong/CytoDMLMJ/tree/master/algorithms/DMLMJ).

 ## Datasets:
 Four different datasets were used.
 Links and FlowRepository IDs to original publications are the following: